-Typically, wedding packages are booked 9-12 months before your event, but that is certainly not a rule!
+Typically, my clients book me for their weddings about 9-12 months before their event, but that is certainly not a rule!
 If you are closer to your date, please do inquire.
-On occasion, weddings are booked up to 2 months before and I often have room in my schedule for intimate mid-week weddings.
-A signed agreement and nonrefundable deposit are required at booking time to hold your date.
+I only photograph about 15 weddings each year, so I may have your date open!
+Also, I often have room in my schedule for intimate mid-week weddings and elopements.
+A signed agreement and nonrefundable $500 deposit are required at booking time to hold your date.

 What geographical areas do you serve?

 I travel for weddings anywhere in the Northeast.
 Travel to most Massachusetts locations is included in all wedding packages.
 For weddings in Southern New Hampshire, Rhode Island, and Cape Cod and the Islands, an additional $150 travel fee may be applied.
 If you want me to photograph your wedding in Maine, Vermont, New York, or even Fiji, just email me and I can create a custom travel plan.

 Do you offer “Engagement Sessions”?

 Absolutely!
 Only I call them “Get to Know You Portrait Sessions” because “engagement session” implies that it’s going to be cheesy and overly posed.
 Get to Know You Portrait Sessions are one part photo shoot and one part meeting.
 They are really designed to help us get to know one another and for you to feel more comfortable in front of a camera so that you can relax and be yourself on your wedding day.
 For that reason, a “Get to Know You Portrait Session” is included with Full Day wedding coverage.
 “Get to Know You Portrait Sessions” are held at the Arnold Arboretum in the Jamaica Plain neighborhood Boston on either a weekday evening or a weekend morning.
 And don’t worry because I have all the tips on how to prepare!